google/WebFundamentals/src/content/en/tools/chrome-devtools/issues/index.md

 The **Issues** tab presents warnings from the browser in a structured, aggregated, and actionable way.

-1. Click an item in the **Issues** tab to get guidance on how to fix the issue and view the affected resources.
+1. Click an item in the **Issues** tab to get guidance on how to fix issues and find affected resources.
 <figure>
  <img src="/web/tools/chrome-devtools/issues/images/issues-tab-issue-open.png"
       alt="Chrome DevTools screenshot showing a cookie issue open in the Issues tab."/>